don/ITP-DeviceToDatabase/Assignments/assignment-week-6.md

 ## Grafana

 Use Grafana to create a dashboard with data from InfluxDB and/or TimescaleDB.
 Write a blog post.
 Include an explanation of what you built along with screenshots of the graphs and the queries used to build them.
+You can use the [Grafana instance from class](https://grafana.itpdtd.com) or a version installed on your laptop.

 ## Node-RED